 We pursue a flexible land acquisition strategy of purchasing or optioning finished lots, if they can be acquired at attractive prices, or purchasing raw land for residential development.
 Given our history as a successful land developer, we have demonstrated expertise in converting raw land into residential communities.
-We generally target affordable land acquisitions that are further away from urban centers than many other suburban communities but have access to major thoroughfares, retail districts and centers of business, which, as a result, allows us to provide our potential homebuyers with homes at affordable prices in affordable locations, and with access to the key elements of a metropolitan region.
+We target affordable land acquisitions with proximity to major thoroughfares, retail districts and centers of business, which allows us to provide our potential homebuyers with superior value at affordable prices in affordable locations, and with access to the key elements of a metropolitan region.
 We focus on areas with at least 40,000 renters within a 25-mile radius of the targeted land acquisition.
 By targeting these locations, we acquire land at attractive prices due to favorable competitive dynamics.
-However, continued or additional tightening of mortgage lending standards or increases in mortgage costs could result in a decline of our home sales.

 Historically, we have been able to opportunistically acquire finished lots in our markets at attractive prices.
 However, we have seen an increasing shortage of finished lots and believe that it may become increasingly difficult to find finished lots in certain of our markets at attractive prices.
 We have the flexibility to quickly adapt to changing market conditions and acquire raw land at attractive prices that we can successfully develop into finished lots.
-Immediately following this offering, we expect to own or control more than 11,000 lots.
+As of June 30, 2013, we had a strong land position consisting of approximately 10,000 owned or controlled lots.